-Soft and squishy, these toys are light and flexible for baby to play with.
-They can be easily handled, but also pick up a fair amount of germs.
+These toys are soft, squishy, light, and flexible for your baby to play with.
+They can be easily handled, but they also pick up a fair amount of germs.

 These materials cannot be boiled, as heat changes their texture.
-They should be wiped down with a 1:1 mixture of vinegar and water, left for a few minutes, then rinsed and air dried (source).
+They should be wiped down with a 1:1 mixture of vinegar and water, left for a few minutes, then rinsed and air-dried.

 5. Wooden Toys

-Use a damp cloth with the 50/50 vinegar solution we mentioned above.
-Use a soft brush to remove any dirt from grooves.
+Use a damp cloth with a 50/50 vinegar and water solution.
+Scrub gently with a soft brush to remove any dirt from the grooves.

-These can be tricky ones to clean unless, like mine, you can launder them.
-There are many different materials which might need different types of cleaning.
+These can be tricky ones to clean unless, like my little one’s favorite toy, you can launder them.
+There are many different materials that might need different types of cleaning.

-Fabric can also be washed with warm water and baby shampoo and allowed to dry out completely.
+You can also wash fabric dolls or doll clothes with warm water and baby shampoo and allow them to dry out completely.

 How Often Should I Clean Them?

 Toys need to be cleaned when you can see they’re getting dirty.
-But even if they look good, you should clean them at least once a week and disinfected once a month.
+But even if they look good, you should clean them at least once a week and disinfect them monthly.

-However, if your baby or others have been sick, if other children have been playing with them, or the fur baby has licked them, disinfect them immediately.
+However, if your baby or others have been sick, if other children have been playing with them, or if your fur baby has licked them, disinfect them immediately.

-This will kill off germs and bacteria that normal soap and water won’t get rid of.
-That way you can reduce the risk of your baby or other family members being reinfected.
+This will kill off germs and bacteria that regular soap and water won’t eliminate.
+That way, you can reduce the risk of your baby or other family members being reinfected.

 You can use the bleach solution mentioned above to disinfect baby toys.
-But remember to clean baby toys with soap and water first to remove dirt and dust, then wipe over with the disinfectant (source).
+But remember to clean baby toys with soap and water first to remove dirt and dust, then wipe them with the disinfectant (3).